kliment-olechnovic/generating-graphs-of-protein-receptors/README.md

 ## Idea

-This repository provides and showcases tools to automatically annotate binding sites in protein structures and describe annotated structures as graphs.
+This repository provides and showcases tools to automatically annotate protein receptors extracted from protein complexes and describe annotated structures as graphs.

 ## Requitements